 - Observing and interviewing staff and, when appropriate, patients

-A Summary of Survey Findings Report is provided at the conclusion of the on-site survey, with a final accreditation decision made at a later date.
+The Commission provides a Summary of Survey Findings Report at the conclusion of the on-site survey, with a final accreditation decision made at a later date.
 Surveyors could recommend:

 - Preliminary accreditation